joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

 	Oblique End Cylinder tool
 	Added ability to lock aspect ratio when changing an objects size from the object properties panel.
+	Added quick and dirty Union.
+Does not necessarily make a manifold union but is good enough for most models.
+	Added Copy printer profile button to slice dialog Added Control S key to do a file save.
+	Added Bevel options to brick wall tool.
+	Added Bevel options to plank wall tool.
+	Flexipathcontrol, split line segment can split quadbezier segment

 Fixed
-	Slice dialog not showing carriage returns in gcode.
-Fixed Bug were canvas wing did not generate wing tip until parameters and changed back
+	Slice dialog not showing carriage returns in start/end gcode.
+Fixed Bug were canvas wing did not generate wing tip until parameters and changed back Platelet box option was using size to set the inside dimensions of the box rather than the outside.
+So platelet appeared to change size when user toggled between options

 Changed
 	Replaced subdivision method by a simpler one